 USGIF Arthur C. Lundahl - Thomas C. Finnie Lifetime Achievement Award

-USGIF is pleased to announce Kevin O'Connell as the 2024 Arthur C. Lundahl—Thomas C. Finnie Lifetime Achievement Award.
+The United States Geospatial Intelligence Foundation (USGIF) is pleased to announce Vice Admiral Robert Sharp, USN (Ret.), as the 2025 Arthur C. Lundahl-Thomas C. Finnie Lifetime Achievement Award recipient.

 The Arthur C. Lundahl-Thomas C. Finnie Lifetime Achievement Award is presented, upon nomination and vote by the USGIF Board of Directors, to an influential member of the geospatial intelligence community who has dedicated much of his or her life's work to the tradecraft.